eventide-project/schema/README.md

 A Schema::DataStructure that implements the `export(data)` method can intercept the output data that the object outputs when either `to_h` or `attributes` is invoked.
 The data can be modified and customized by this method.

 Note that the export stage of converting a data structure to a hash happens after the object's attributes have been converted to a hash but just before the hash data is returned to the receiver.

-The `export` method can be used to transform out data from more complex data structure objects, such as those with child objects.

 ```ruby
 class Address